solace-fi/solace-docs/docs/dev-docs/sdk/Helper Methods.md

 <br/>

-### getGasSettings
+### **getGasSettings**

-Gets gas configuration object to use in sending blockchain transactions
+Gets gas configuration object to use as optional last parameter in sending blockchain transactions

 ```js
 import { solaceUtils } from "@solace-fi/sdk"